 - Average completion time: 18 months with full-time enrollment

-- Courses are taught by distinguished educators, researchers and industry experts
+- Courses are taught by distinguished educators, researchers, and industry experts

 What is a graduate degree program in Clinical Research Management?

-Clinical research involves the testing and determining the safety and efficacy of new unapproved products, including pharmaceuticals, devices and biologics in human subjects.
+Clinical research involves the testing and determining the safety and efficacy of new unapproved products, including pharmaceuticals, devices, and biologics in human subjects.
 Clinical trials in humans (volunteers and patients) are required before marketing approval by regulatory authorities such as the U.S. Food and Drug Administration (FDA).
 The law that governs clinical research is spelled out in Chapter 21 of the Code of Federal Regulations (CFR).
 In addition to requiring and legislating clinical trials, regulatory authorities define the standards by which clinical trials are to be conducted.
 These standards are known as Good Clinical Practices (GCPs).

 The master’s program in Clinical Research Management provides a strong foundation upon which to build or advance a career.
-The rigorous curriculum focuses on providing students a broad-based view of the biomedical sciences, as well as in depth knowledge of regulatory requirements (CFR, GCP), ethical issues, and both the medical writing and administrative skills necessary to conduct clinical research.
+The rigorous curriculum focuses on providing students with a broad-based view of the biomedical sciences, as well as in-depth knowledge of regulatory requirements (CFR, GCP), ethical issues, and both the medical writing and administrative skills necessary to conduct clinical research.
 As part of the program, all students will complete an internship practicum in clinical studies and use this experience to write the internship practicum report pursuant to receiving the Master of Science (MS) degree.
 The average time to complete the degree is eighteen months with full-time enrollment.

 An applicant to the Clinical Research Management program may apply to either the on-campus/hybrid cohort option or the online option.
 All students complete a six-month internship practicum experience or a capstone project.

 Is the program offered on campus or online?